icoset/icoset/README.md

 # Icosystem CLI

-Icosystem CLI is a utility that creates SVG `<symbol>`'s by you simply stating what icons you want to use.
+Icosystem CLI is a utility that creates SVG `<symbol>`'s by simply stating what icons you want to use.

 ## Icons